 Some business people become well-known figures, such as James Dyson, the inventor and entrepreneur.
 Becoming an authority in your field is an excellent way to publicise your business.

 Write an article for your local newspaper or trade publication on a subject related to your business.
 The piece should not be a sales pitch for your own company.
 Instead, you are selling yourself as an expert.
 You could also consider writing a blog.
 It's a great way to position yourself and your business to customers, the press and the sector in which you operate.

 Take your expert status a step further by giving talks or teaching others.
 You could offer your speaking services to your local Chamber of Commerce, for example.

 At the same time, be part of the debate in your sector.
 Write letters to the editor, comment on blogs and forums.
 Write reviews of relevant books on Amazon, etc. However, avoid overtly selling your products, because this can backfire and undermine your credibility.

-If you can create excitement about your business and position yourself as an expert, you'll find the media will want to talk to you and business will come flooding in.
+If you can create excitement about your business and position yourself as an expert, the media is more likely to want to talk to you and publicise your business.